 Drug testing required by the Schools of Nursing, Medicine and Health Sciences are conducted utilizing the following measures:

-- The student must be tested at a facility of the approved vendor.
+- The student must be tested at a facility of the approved vendor as directed by the program of study.

 - The student must comply with the testing facility’s methods and procedures for collecting samples.